dhairyajangir/Ecommerce/README.md

 Key learnings -

 - We have created Signup page.
-- We have also implemented multer features
+- We have also implemented multer features.

+****

+## Milestone 6: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We learned to hashe the password.
+- We also learned how to store the user credentials.
+- We also implemented the logic of if the user exists, if user not exists then we have created the user.